9600dev/llmvm/README.md

 ## Things to do

 * Error handling still needs a lot of work.
 I need to move this to be more continuation passing style than execute blocks of code then re-write.
-* More complicated natural language queries tends to make the LLM generate unwieldy code.
-Need statement by statement execution, passing the LLM the already executed code, asking it if it wishes to re-write the later part of the code (sort of like continuation passing style execution, like above for error correction).
 * Working on Source Code insights (mode 'code').
 You'll be able to hand it a project directory and work with the LLM to understand what the code is doing.
 Check out [source.py](https://github.com/9600dev/llmvm/blob/master/source.py)
-* Integration with local LLM's via [llama.cpp](https://github.com/ggerganov/llama.cpp) etc. [started this, but haiku is so good and cheap, I'm not sure I need it]
 * Playwright browser control integration from the LLM -- it should be straight forward to have cooperative execution for the task of proceeding through web app flows (login, do stuff, extract info, logout).
 * Fix bugs and refactor.
 The code is still pretty hacky as I've re-written it several times with different approaches.
 * Write some better docs.